 Major League Baseball returns to Montréal

-Some 100,000 baseball fans are expected to attend two Toronto Blue Jays pre-season baseball games versus the St. Louis Cardinals on March 26 and 27 at Olympic Stadium.
-It is the fifth straight year that the Blue Jays have played pre-season games in Montréal which – combined with the annual Expos Fest Celebrity Gala – is the local sports highlight of the year for many baseball fans far and wide.
+Tens of thousands of baseball fans are expected to attend two Toronto Blue Jays pre-season baseball games versus the Milwaukee Brewers on March 25 and 26 at Olympic Stadium.
+It is the sixth straight year that the Blue Jays have played pre-season games in Montréal, which – combined with the annual Gala de célébrités Expos Fest – is the local sports highlight of the year for many baseball fans far and wide.

-Game time for both matches on March 26 and 27 is 7:05 p.m.
+Game time for both matches is 7:05 pm.
 For tickets, visit evenko.ca.

 Expos Legends attend Expos Fest

 The 2019 Blue Jays pre-season series against the Brewers will be preceded by the 4th annual Gala de célébrités Expos Fest, when former Montréal Expos greats – Livan Hernandez, Dennis “Oil Can” Boyd, Tim Burke and Bill “Spaceman” Lee, in addition to all those attending the Expos pre-game ceremonies at Olympic Stadium – will raise money for the Kat D DIPG Foundation at the Montréal Children’s Hospital (DIPG is an inoperable brain cancer that affects children between the ages of 5 and 9).